c-toolbox/C-Play/docs/guides/settings/audio.md

 From C-Play v2.1 and onwards, NDI is supported as a layer within a slide.
 There is a specific audio configuration for NDI audio playback on master.

+OMT layers do not use these settings.
+In the current C-Play implementation, OMT support is limited to video frames and no audio is received yet.

 * **PortAudio custom output** — Enable a custom PortAudio device for NDI audio (default off).
 * **PortAudio output device** — Select the PortAudio output device.
 * **PortAudio output API** — Select the PortAudio host API.